No Tags Found!

-I have joined in a company and they are deducting gratuity from my CTC but I am not going to work in this organization for 5 years.
-Is there any chance I can get back the amount that has been deducted from my salary when I relive from this organization?
-Please suggest any Act so that I can question my company.
+I have joined a company, and they are deducting gratuity from my CTC, but I am not going to work in this organization for 5 years.
+Is there any chance I can get back the amount that has been deducted from my salary when I relieve from this organization?
+Please suggest any act so that I can question my company.

 From India, Bengaluru